danialrami/lufs-portfolio/README.md

 The background visualization is implemented in `background-visualizer.js`.
 It creates a subtle grayscale particle network similar to the main lufs.audio site but with reduced saturation to avoid distracting from the foreground content.
 The visualization is rendered on a canvas with z-index -1 to ensure it appears behind all other content.

-### Header Visualizations

-The category header visualizations are implemented in `header-visualizations.js`.
-This script creates Three.js scenes for each category header that match the visualizations on the homepage.
-The visualizations extend to the full width of the window and maintain the original colors and animation styles.

 ### Mobile Menu

 The mobile menu is implemented in `mobile-menu.js` and styled in `mobile-menu.css`.
 It slides in from the right side of the screen and uses teal underlines instead of bullet points for menu items, matching the style of the main lufs.audio site.

-### Media Players

-The media players are styled in `media-player.css`.
-The case study link buttons have been commented out as requested.

 ## Browser Compatibility